NickZward/Personal-Projects/Fraud Detection/README.md

 # 💳 Credit Card Fraud Detection

-A machine learning project to detect fraudulent payment transactions using real-world data — built to explore patterns, handle class imbalance, and evaluate models with metrics that actually matter in a payments context.
+A machine learning project to detect fraudulent payment transactions using real-world data, built to explore patterns, handle class imbalance, and evaluate models with metrics that actually matter in a payments context.

 ---